 Watch the sun go down and cheers your travels with a cocktail at one of Singapore’s best rooftop bars.
-Flight Bar and Lounge at Marina Bay Sands will give you a lay of the land, LeVeL33 holds a microbrewery inside, Lantern in the Fullerton Bay Hotel for something a little fancy or the rooftop at Potato Head Folk for a touch from home are among the current stands outs.
+Among the current standouts, Mr. Stork on the 39th floor of Andaz Singapore (a boutique concept hotel by Hilton) offers 360 degree views of the city, teepee huts and tropical vibes, while LeVeL33 holds a microbrewery inside.
+Head to Lantern in the Fullerton Bay Hotel for something a little fancy or the twinkly tiki rooftop at Potato Head Folk.

 Head over to Boat Quay and choose among the many bars and restaurants for dinner and drinks then pop your bathers on and cool down in your hotel pool.

-Roti Canai and kopi-o for breakfast like a local at Lau Pa Sat.
-Remember hawker 101: Don’t be shy, you've gotta be in it to win it.
+Do brekky like a local with roti canai and kopi-o at Lau Pa Sat.
+Remember hawker 101: Don’t be shy, you've got to be in it to win it.
 Be adventurous and try lots of different things.
 See a line?
 Go to it and follow what the locals are doing.
 There’s a line for a reason right?

 Jump in a cab and head over to Din Tai Fung for lunch on Orchard Road.
 Michelin starred Xiao Long Boa for a few dollars = win.
 Walk off your over consumption of dumplings by shopping your way down Orchard Road then cool down with a $1 ice cream sandwich from a street cart.